Special Education Remote Learning Information/Contacts/Resources/LinksJune 17, 2021

 - Informed Immigrant has put together a guide for undocumented high school and college students, both with and without DACA.
 The guide collects resources and information to help undocumented students make informed decisions about their futures and acquire the tools they need to advocate for themselves at the high school and college levels.
 Find the guide here: https://www.informedimmigrant.com/guides/higher-education-undocumented-students/

-- As of January 2021, Learning Bridges sites with available seats may enroll children enrolled in 100% remote learning if care is still needed.
+- Learning Bridges sites with available seats may enroll children enrolled in 100% remote learning if care is still needed.
 Previously the program was only open to students in blended learning.
 Priority for placement is given equally to:

 - Families in temporary housing, including shelters and hotels